-We encourage everyone to stop by the Festival Tower each day and take a picture of your group.
+We encourage everyone to stop by the Festival Tower each day and take a picture of their group.
 That way you’ll have a visual record of exactly what they look like that day.
 We have a great system in place that ensures a speedy reconnection of families, but one of the things that always seems to throw people is when we ask, “what are they wearing?”
 Memory is often the first thing to go when we’re nervous and not thinking clearly.

 The friendly volunteers at the Audience Services booth, located in the Festival Village, will help you get oriented when you arrive at the Festival.
 Don’t know how to get to Spruce Hollow?
 Forgot which stage your favourite band is playing on?
 They will point you in the right direction.
 Audience Services is also the go-to place to purchase program books, check your bag, lost and found, find out about schedule changes and get an update about the weather forecast.